 Worried about your investments?
 Find a financial advisor today.

-Thinkorswim is a full-feature investment platform offered by TD Ameritrade.
+Thinkorswim is a full-feature investment platform offered by TD Ameritrade, which was bought by Schwab in 2020.
 It complements the firm’s main brand.
 Where TD Ameritrade’s core platform serves the retail market, thinkorswim is designed to appeal to hard-core investors.
 This is the kind of platform where searching for a stock not only pulls up its price, but the bid/ask spread, an options chain and an OCO bracket.

 Data and customization are the core of thinkorswim’s service, and this is a double-edged sword.